On a generalised form of subjective probability: Strength of a distribution function

 Let $X$ and $Y$ be two discrete random variables that can only take values in the finite or countable sets $x=\{ x_1, x_2, \ldots \}$ and $y=\{ y_1, y_2, \ldots \}$ respectively, and let $F_X(x)$ and $G_Y(y)$ be elicited or given distribution functions for these two variables respectively.
 Also, let the events $L_1(b_1), L_2(b_2), \ldots$ be scaling events that are independent of the variables $X$ and $Y$.
-Furthermore, we define the set of events $\mathcal{F}[a]$ as in equation~(\ref{equ5}), and we define the set $\mathcal{G}[a]$ in the same way with respect to the variable $Y$ and the distribution function $G_Y(y)$.
+Furthermore, as in Definition~4, we assume the set of events $\mathcal{F}[a]$ is specified according to equation~(\ref{equ5}), and let us define the set $\mathcal{G}[a]$ in the same way but with respect to the variable $Y$ and the distribution function $G_Y(y)$.

-It now follows that, for a given discrete or continuous reference set of events $R$ that are independent of the variables $X$ and $Y$ and the scaling events $L_1(b_1), L_2(b_2), \ldots$, the function $F_X(x)$ is defined as being externally stronger than the function $G_Y(y)$ at the resolution $\lambda$, where $\lambda \in \Lambda$, if the condition in equation~(\ref{equ4}) is satisfied with respect to the definitions currently being used.
+For a given discrete or continuous reference set of events $R$, we will now define the function $F_X(x)$ as being externally stronger than the function $G_Y(y)$ at the resolution $\lambda$, where $\lambda \in \Lambda$, if the condition in equation~(\ref{equ4}) is satisfied with respect to the definitions currently being used.

 This definition can be applied to the motivating example referred to in the Introduction, i.e.\ Ellsberg's two urn example.
 In particular, we will denote the outcomes of drawing a ball out of the first urn and the second urn in this example as the random variables $X$ and $Y$ respectively, and we will denote the distribution functions for these two variables as $F_X(x)$ and $G_Y(y)$ respectively.
-The reference set $R$ and the resolution $\lambda$ will be defined as in the earlier examples.
-Now let us imagine that, with regard to both the first and the second urns, an individual elicits a probability mass function that assigns a probability of 0.5 to both the events of drawing out a red ball and drawing out a black ball.
+The reference set $R$ and the range of $\lambda$ will again be specified as in the examples of Section~\ref{sec5}.
+Furthermore, let us imagine that, with regard to both the first and the second urns, an individual elicits a probability mass function that assigns a probability of 0.5 to both of the potential outcomes of drawing out a ball from the urn concerned, i.e.\ the outcomes of drawing out a red ball and drawing out a black ball.
 This would seem to be quite a rational decision to make.